Mohiuddin Nawab

-Mohiuddin Nawab (محی الدین نواب) (September 4, 1930 - February 6, 2016) was a Pakistani novelist, screenwriter, and poet.
+Mohiuddin Nawab (محی الدین نواب) (4 September 1930 – 6 February 2016) was a Pakistani novelist, screenwriter, and poet.
 He is famous for his popular novel series, "Devta" that was episodically and continuously published in Suspense Digest from February 1977 to January 2010.
-Devta is an autobiography of a fictional character, Farhad Ali Taimur, who is a master of telepathy and a womanizer.

-Apart from Devta, Nawab wrote nearly 600 romantic, social, spy, and historical short/novel-length stories for renowned digests like, Jasoosi Digest, and Suspense Digest.
+Devta is the autobiography of a fictional character, Farhad Ali Taimur, who is a master of telepathy, chain smoker, and a womaniser.Apart from Devta, Nawab wrote nearly 600 romantic, social, spy, and historical short/novel-length stories for renowned digests like, Jasoosi Digest, and Suspense Digest.
 Some of his notable stories include Kachra Ghar, Iman Ka Safar, Khali Seep, and Adha Chehra.
-A collection of his poetry and prose is published under the title, "Do Tara".
+A collection of his poetry and prose has been published under the title, "Do Tara".
 Nawab also wrote scripts for a few movies including, "Jo Darr Gya Woh Marr Gya" (1995).

 Early life and family

-Mohiuddin Nawab was born on September 4, 1930, in Kharagpur, West Bengal, British India.
+Mohiuddin Nawab was born on 4 September 1930, in Kharagpur, West Bengal, British India.
 Nawab passed his matriculation examination in his native city, Kharagpur.
 After partition in 1947, he migrated to Dhaka, East Pakistan (now Bangladesh).
 Then, after the fall of East Pakistan in 1971, he migrated along with his family for the second time to Karachi, Pakistan.
 He belonged to an Urdu-speaking family.
-His grandfather was an interior decorator and his father was an official painter in the Railways department.
-During his stay in Dhaka, Nawab used to prepare banners and hoardings for cinema halls as a living.
+His grandfather was an interior decorator and his father an official painter in the Railways department.
+During his stay in Dhaka, Nawab used to prepare banners and hoardings for cinema halls for a living.

 Literary career

 Nawab initially started writing romantic stories with a female pen name.
-At the age of 23, his first story, “Ek Deewar, Ek Shagaf”, with his own name was published in a film magazine, "Romaan", in around 1970.
+At the age of 23, his first story, "Ek Deewar, Ek Shagaf", with his own name was published in a film magazine, "Romaan", in around 1970.
 After going through a struggling period as a writer, he finally got attention of the Suspense Digest's editor, Maraj Rasool.
 Then he became a regular writer for Suspense and Jasoosi Digest for the next 40 years.

 Nawab was a friend of the poet and paranormal researcher Rais Amrohvi, and getting inspired by Rais's books on telepathy and hypnotism, he conceived the idea of Devta with a fictional character, Farhad Ali Taimoor.
 He started writing Devta in February 1977 and soon it became the most popular digest story.
 The readers used to wait for its next episode.
 Devta raised the monthly sale of Suspense Digest greater than any of its rival digest and Nawab became the most busy writer of the era.
 The novel Devta continued for 33 continuous years, ending in 396 episodes.
 Later it was published in book form in 53 volumes.
 With 11,206,310 word count, Devta stands in the list of longest novels in history.

 Nawab wrote over 600 romantic and social stories, mostly for the Suspense Digest.
 These short stories have been compiled into nearly 200 books.